MelvinM999/MelvinM999/README.md

 <h2 align="left">Hi 👋!
 Melvyn Here.
-A 18 yr old kid with some basics of language from Kerala?
-That's who i am! </h2>
+A 18 yr old geek with some basics of language from Kerala,India. </h2>

 ###